The GRDC's operations are tailored to most effectively apply the organisation’s resources to achieve its outcomes.

 Through the GRDC structure, the strengths of the GRDC’s highly committed staff are enhanced by the depth of experience of its directors and the diverse knowledge and skills of its advisory panel members.
 All aspects of the GRDC’s performance and accountability are underpinned by robust corporate governance policies and practices.

-The GRDC Board, headed by the Chair, oversees corporate governance, sets strategic direction and monitors the ongoing performance of the corporation and the Managing Director.
+The GRDC Board, sets strategic direction and monitors the ongoing performance of the corporation and the Managing Director.

 The Board has combined expertise in business management strategy; corporate governance; commodity production, processing and marketing; finance; risk management; management and conservation of natural resources and the environment; R&D administration; science, technology and technology transfer; intellectual property management; and public administration.